 Include the name and images of the product, the launch date, and the main benefits.
 Explaining the value of your product is an essential part of your communication.

 Offer an incentive, such as free shipping, a discount, or exclusivity for the Early Birds.

 You have to segment your email list based on the recipient’s actions.
 If they clicked the “Pre-Order” button, they are to be on your product launch email list, for example.

-In case someone is interested in what you promote but forgot about it, you can remind them.
+In case someone is interested in what you promote but forgets about it, you can remind them.
 Thanks to your reminder they can still take advantage of the offer.